JustinTooCreations/blog.justintoocreations.com/_posts/2016-09-20-sunset-at-montgomery-hill-park.md

 We sat on the hilltop until the stars began to shine in the night sky.
 And it was such a beautiful summer evening with warm weather, this gorgeous sunset, and the love of my life.
 And we were't alone.
 There was a steady flow of couples, families, and mountain bicyclists throughout the Park, but it never felt crowded and everyone else was very polite and friendly.

-Montomgery Hill Park is definitely a great location for beautiful pictures in the beautiful rolling hills of Evergreen in southeast San Jose.
-I can't wait to come back in the Springtime for a recreation of this photo when the hills are lush and green.

 {% capture fig_img %}
 ![Night time view of Evergreen Valley College from Montgomery Hill Park on September 20, 2016]({{ base_path }}/images/2016/09-september/20-sunset-at-montgomery-hill-park/evergreen-college-at-night.jpg)
 {% endcapture %}